Hypercubed/strided-view/API.md

 #### :gear: findNeighborIndices

+Find the indices of the neighbors of a given position

 | Method | Type |
 | ---------- | ---------- |
 | `findNeighborIndices` | `([x, y]: [number, number], topology?: Topology) => [number, number][]` |

+Parameters:

+* `pos`: - The position to find the neighbors of
+* `topology`: - The topology of the neighborhood (4 or 8)

 #### :gear: flat